piqoni/The-Performance-Collective/README.md

 How to add a product:
  - Create a Pull request and propose any product you believe it fulfills the requirements.
 Feel free to propose new categories if you dont find the appropriate category.

+## Project Management
+- [Linear.app](https://linear.app/) Linear streamlines issues, sprints, and product roadmaps.
+It’s the new standard for modern software development.
+"Built for speed with 50ms interactions and real-time sync."

  ## Text Editors
  - [Lite-XL](https://lite-xl.com/) A lightweight, simple, fast, feature-filled, and extremely extensible text editor written in C, and Lua, adapted from lite.
  - [Sublime Text](https://www.sublimetext.com/) is a sophisticated text editor for code, markup and prose.
 You'll love the slick user interface, extraordinary features and amazing performance.

-## Project Management
+## Version Control
-- [Linear.app](https://linear.app/) Linear streamlines issues, sprints, and product roadmaps.
-It’s the new standard for modern software development.
-"Built for speed with 50ms interactions and real-time sync."
+- [Sublime Merge](https://www.sublimemerge.com/) Git GUI Client for Mac, Windows and Linux, from the makers of Sublime Text.
+Line-by-line Staging.
+Commit Editing.
+Unmatched Performance.